Uncovering Emerging Trends Through Strategic Planning

 As the pace of change continues to grow exponentially, every type of organization will be forced to adjust in order to keep up.
 Nonprofits will be forced to continually adapt and, in many cases, redefine their organizational structures, member offerings, business systems and even purpose.
 Nonprofits are now perhaps more susceptible to market shifts than ever and require support, strategy and guidance through our ever-changing environment.

-i The Sharing Economy Association (Singapore) is a business association for companies and organisations involved in the sharing economy, which refers to an emerging economic model of sharing of physical and non-physical resources that is empowered by technology, peer-to-peer and social networks.
+i The Sharing Economy Association (Singapore) is a business association for companies and organizations involved in the sharing economy, which refers to an emerging economic model of sharing of physical and non-physical resources that is empowered by technology, peer-to-peer and social networks.
 Sharing also covers renting, swapping, lending and gifting.

 ii “From Purpose to Impact,” Nick Craig and Scott Snook.